-\mathbb{E} \mathbb{A} Here you can choose whether the elements of the present layer are to be filled or not during the calculation of the moving/driving/drive way.
+Here you can choose whether the elements of the present layer are to be filled or not during the calculation of the moving/driving/drive way.
 A bucket that is poured out indicates that an element is filled so that the appropriate area is emptied later during the engraving.

-In the right image the element is filled.
+In the two right images the element is filled in the two alternative ways (Standard or Contour-Fill).
 The output path is calculated for a given tool diameter.

-■ ■ Here you can select the kind of tool-radius-correction.
+Here you can select the kind of tool-radius-correction.
 You can choose between the outward correction, inward correction and no correction and Pick-Out.
 When you choose Pick-Out a new layer will be created for the filling.